 5. Post-Treatment Disease

-Even after the pests have been treated by a professional pest control company, you still have one major problem: the carcasses.
+Even after the animals have been treated by a professional animal exclusion company, you still have one major problem: the carcasses.
 Piled inside your insulation are thousands of tiny insect bodies that will start decaying.
-Not only is this situation ideal from disease to spread, but these bodies will invite even more pests inside your home.
+Not only is this situation ideal from disease to spread, but these bodies will invite even more animals inside your home.

 Pest Control and Attic Insulation

-Pests will certainly do a noticeable amount of damage to your insulation, but the impact that they can have on the rest of your home is even more significant.
-If you have an insect infestation in your home, it is vital that you contact your local pest control company before the situation gets any worse.
+Animals will certainly do a noticeable amount of damage to your insulation, but the impact that they can have on the rest of your home is even more significant.
+If you have an insect infestation in your home, it is vital that you contact your local animal exclusion company before the situation gets any worse.